usnistgov/ESV-Server/Entropy Source Validation Protocol.md

 The `validationNumber` field is only applicable when `"vetted": true` is present.
 In this case, the `description` field must exactly match the ACVTS mode of the ConditioningComponent algorithm.
 The potential vetted functions can be found in [SP800-90B Section X]().

 The `bijectiveClaim` field is only applicable when `"vetted": false` is present.
 A bijective conditioning component is one that neither adds nor removes entropy from the inputs passed in, as every input to the bijective function maps to exactly one output.

+The `conditionedBitsSHA256` field is only applicable when `"vetted": false` is present.
+File upload is only required on non-vetted conditioning components, so a hash of the uploaded file is only expected at that time.

 ## 4. Submitting Files